DIY Modern Dreamcatcher — A DIY modern dreamcatcher just in time for handmade holiday gift ideas!

-To make the core of the dreamcatcher, you can follow the above image as a general guideline for the base structure, you can scale it to be as big or as small as you’d like it to be.
+To make the core of the dreamcatcher, you can follow the image below as a general guideline for the base structure.
+You can scale it to be as big or as small as you’d like it to be.

 For the bottom strings, you use whatever configuration or combination of metal pieces as you’d like just as long as each strand holds the same amount of weight (or metal tubing) so that it doesn’t hang lopsided.
 You can see below that we use small knots to space mini tubes, and then another knot at the bottom of each strand to hold them in place.

 To add a pop of color, paint small bands of tubing different colors of your choice and let them dry, To make this process easier, you can use a bowl of sugar or fine salt to stick each tube in to dry consistently without spots from laying them down wet.

 When all of the strands are assembled and knotted at the bottom, use another short piece of leather cording to knot on either side of the top bar to create a way for the dreamcatcher to hang.
 If for some reason it doesn’t hang evenly, adjust the mini piece of tubing on each strand until the weight balances out.

 If you’re friends didn’t love your handmade gifts before, they didn’t will after this labor of love, trust me!
 Or you can just skip the gift giving and get together to make them over hot chocolate and cookies all at once.

 I also really love the idea of making these for a nursery.
 It would be so fun to have ann overside one as a statement wall piece!